 I think to fully understand the rationale behind the current state of Bitcoin development, knowledge about historical events is essential.
 There is a timeline with more events attached below.
 Some suggested further reading could be The Tao Of Bitcoin Development written by Alex B., The Bitcoin Core Merge Process written by Eric Lombrozo and the blog post by Jameson Lopp: Who Controls Bitcoin Core?

-I am very thankful for John Newbery helping me to shape and review this blog post.
+I’m thankful for John Newbery helping me to shape and review this blog post.
 He did a lot of the historical digging for his History and Philosophy of Bitcoin Development talk, which this blog post is based upon.
-I’m also very grateful for Chaincode Labs inviting me to their 2019 Summer Residency where I met a lot of awesome people, learned a lot and started working on this post.
+I’m also very grateful for Chaincode Labs inviting me to their 2019 Summer Residency where I met a lot of awesome people, learned a ton and started working on this blog post and the timeline.Timeline